bazilione/holmes_vs_moriarty_the_sql/readme.md

 The user can generate the data (saved to the 'data' folder as .csv and .txt files).
 Changing the seed (in 'helpers.py') will change the data (and the correct answer).

-Alternatively, the user can use the precreated data (generated with '1234' seed).
+Alternatively, the user can use the supplied data (generated with '1234' seed).
 The data can be recreated using the same seed.

-To generate puzzle data, after the setup run the script 'generate_data_files.py' or
+To generate new puzzle data change the seed in helpers.py and run the script 'generate_data_files.py'.
-open and run 'generate_data_files.ipynb' jupyter notebook.

 The correct answer is generated during data generation process and is saved
 in 'solution/moriarty_name.txt' file.
 Along with the answer, if needed for comparison or